xros/dotfiles/README.md

 For csv/dat file editing using csv.vim
 ![Vim csv](static/snapshot37.png)

-Demo here:
+The demo of CSV file editing:
 ![Vim csv demo](static/csv.gif)

-Explaination:
+Notice:
-> If your csv file is too big, please do not edit it using Vim, it would be slow.
+> If your csv file is very big, please do not edit it using Vim.
+It would be slow.
 Libreoffice is your friend.
+But viewing csv files in this manner makes me feel great.